andybrucenet/aws-env-sysadmin/README.md

           --compact ./cfn/aws-env-sysadmin.cfn \
           > ./work/aws-env-sysadmin.cfn
         ```
-        Now we can do the actual stack build using AWS CLI:
+        Next, we use our nifty Docker wrapper in conjunction with a python wrapper over the AWS cloudformation calls:

         ```
         DOCKER_OPTS="-v $(pwd -P):/local:ro -w /local" \